katiefraser/PAIRS/Data Sheet.md

 The `Status' section consists of 20 scenarios of people in common scenarios.
 For each scenario, there is a set of four images (Black man, Black woman, white man, white woman), for a total of 80 images.

 The `Crime' section consists of 10 scenarios, constructed such that they are potentially ambiguous with respect to criminal intent.
-The scenarios in this section were largely inspired by news accounts of Black individuals being unfairly characterized as criminals for participating in innocuous activities ([running](https://en.wikipedia.org/wiki/Murder_of_Ahmaud_Arbery), [sitting on the porch](https://www.washingtonpost.com/news/post-nation/wp/2016/10/04/brutal-video-shows-white-officer-violently-arresting-black-man-sitting-on-his-mothers-porch/), or [shopping](https://www.nytimes.com/2014/08/20/nyregion/macys-to-pay-650000-to-resolve-bias-inquiry.html)).
+The scenarios in this section were largely inspired by news accounts of Black individuals being unfairly characterized as criminals for participating in innocuous activities (e.g. [running](https://en.wikipedia.org/wiki/Murder_of_Ahmaud_Arbery), [sitting on the porch](https://www.washingtonpost.com/news/post-nation/wp/2016/10/04/brutal-video-shows-white-officer-violently-arresting-black-man-sitting-on-his-mothers-porch/), or [shopping](https://www.nytimes.com/2014/08/20/nyregion/macys-to-pay-650000-to-resolve-bias-inquiry.html)).
 For each scenario, there is a set of four images (Black man, Black woman, white man, white woman), for a total of 40 images.

 In total, the dataset contains 200 images of 50 scenarios.